 - You don’t share your thoughts and feelings.
 You’ve both stopped turning to each other to share how you feel and think.
 Problems can’t be worked through unless you are both aware of the problems and talking and sharing with each other needs to happen.
 If you don’t share the gap of connection, disconnection will get bigger.

 - Engaging in negative defence mechanisms.
 Do you or does your partner become overly defensive when you express a concern?
 Do you or your partner just dismiss each other needs?
-Does your partner criticize you or engage in stonewalling?
+Does your partner criticise you or engage in stonewalling?
 If either of you engages in negative defence mechanisms this is a major red flag in your marriage and you are building more problems and solving nothing.

 Primary reasons people stay together